Elliott Wave Theory

 In this section, we learn about the basic elements of the Elliott Wave Theory.

 John Burford explains the Elliott Wave Theory

 Most traders believe Elliott Wave Theory (EWT) is a subject too difficult to understand and use.
-Yes, it can be daunting at first, but with a little work and experience, you can at least gain enough knowledge and understanding to be able to use it to boost your trading performance.
+Yes, it can be daunting to understand these wave patterns at first, but with a little work and experience, you can at least gain enough knowledge and understanding to be able to use Elliott Wave analysis to boost your trading performance.

-- Would you like to project major market turns ahead of time to plan you trades so that you are not stumbling in the dark?
+- Would you like to project major market turns ahead of time to plan your trades so that you are not stumbling in the dark?

 - Would you like to be able to set sensible and accurate price targets for profit-taking?